survivebycoding/ASAPP/README.md

 Check that you have a stable internet connection.

-The result can be viewed in the Matlab command window as well as in the text file given in variable resultfile
+The result can be viewed in the Matlab command window as well as in the text file given in result file